fnz/CTTM/README.md

 ```

 All the work is performed before the program is even launched.
 Please look into examples for more advanced stuff like busy beavers.
 Your programs are welcome, feel free to make a pull request!

+Here is a blog post with a thorough explanation of the underlying mechanics: http://victorkomarov.blogspot.ru/2016/03/compile-time-turing-machine.html